 - Indirectly occupied time %—Represented as a percentage.
 See Tip.

 - Service level %—Represented as a percentage.
-See Tip at end of this topic.
+See Tip.

 - Average speed of answer—Represented in seconds.
 See Tip.